Hannah Arvin, Chef de Cuisine

 One final fun fact: all of Jackie’s bosses have been women.
 And she loves politics – don’t be surprised if you see her name on a ballot one day – she’s got our vote for sure!

-Tyler McNabb, Culinary Director
+Tyler McNabb, holly hill & co.
+Culinary Director and executive chef

 Tyler McNabb learned to love cooking, and how to cook with love, from his grandmothers.